top of page

 Monaco, France, Switzerland, Italy, Liechtenstein, Germany, Austria + Slovenia.

-Many mountains are referred to as "Alps" in a reference to the original range, such as: the JapaneseĀ Alps
+Many mountains are also "Alps" in a reference to the original, such as: JapaneseĀ Alps, Ā AustralianĀ Alps,

 Ā Ā Ā * Interestingly making AlpĀ mean virtual the same thing as caucasusš